MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **templateDescriptors**: A reference to the list of templates descriptors

-* **context**: The same context that was passed to [ProtectionEngine::GetTemplatesAsync](#classProtectionEngine_1aabcf6fba3622c627cfe14b2746edfe48)
+* **context**: The same context that was passed to [ProtectionEngine::GetTemplatesAsync](class_mip_protectionengine.md)

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetTemplatesAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetTemplatesSuccess](#classProtectionEngine_1_1Observer_1a41e98e4f987e8b054d6400de5b022f9d) or [ProtectionEngine::Observer::OnGetTemplatesFailure](#classProtectionEngine_1_1Observer_1a35babe68d548bc477159b1a70ee8bca2)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetTemplatesAsync and that same context will be forwarded as-is to ProtectionEngine::Observer::OnGetTemplatesSuccess or ProtectionEngine::Observer::OnGetTemplatesFailure.

 ### OnGetTemplatesFailure function
 Called when retrieving templates generated an error.